caodonnell/COD-GoogleAppScripts/GoogleCalendarSync/README.md

 * Currently, all holds and travel buffers on the primary/work calendar REQUIRE the event title from the personal/secondary calendar.
 Otherwise, the script's methodology for recognizing holds are already present and for deleting holds will not function.
 * The script currently ignores locations in the personal/secondary calendar that are Zoom URLs (which is determined by the presence of `.zoom.` in the location text).
 * All events on the secondary/personal calendar will produce a hold on the primary/work calendar.
 So, if you have 2 events at the same time listed on your secondary calender, there will be 2 holds at the same time on your primary calendar as well.
 * The script will try to remove holds if events are removed from the secondary/personal calendar.
 To do this, the script checks event start/end times and the description (which for travel events is "Travel buffer: [event title]") to confirm if a hold on the primary calendar corresponds to something on your secondary/personal calendar.
 This means that if the scenario above happens (you have 2 or more events at the same time on your secondary/personal calendar, resulting in multiple holds at the same time on your primary/work calendar), and you delete one of the events from the secondary/personal calendar, it will try to delete the corresponding hold and travel buffers (if present) on the primary/work calendar by matching the time and the event description.
-However, I would consider this the most tenuous part of the script (i.e., the bit that's most likely to break)
+However, I would consider this the most tenuous part of the script (i.e., the bit that's most likely to break).
+* If there are orphan travel buffers in the primary/work calendar (e.g., you manually deleted the hold event it was associated with), the script will *not* find the orphan travel buffers and delete them.
+In this situation, if the original event is still on the personal/secondary calendar, the script will generate a new hold on the primary/work calendar (since there's a personal event without a matching hold) and will also create new travel buffers.

 ## How to use